nickyiliwang0000/h/css/image-formats-and-svg.md

 GIF images can also have transparency (though transparency is better handled with PNGs).
 And of course, they can also be animated!

-**Best used for**: images with simple colours, line drawings, icons and animations - mostly replaced by jpgs and svgs.
+**Best used for**: Images with simple colours, line drawings, icons and animations of the same.

+In modern web development, they've mostly been replaced by JPEGs and SVGs.

 ## JPEG

-The _Joint Photographic Experts Group_ format (JPEG) uses **lossy** compression.
+The _Joint Photographic Experts Group_ format (JPEG, sometimes JPG because of [an old quirk in MS DOS](https://theydiffer.com/difference-between-jpg-and-jpeg/)) uses **lossy** compression.
 It can support lots of rich colours and gradients making it optimal for photographic images.
-It was created in 1992 by(surprise!) the Joint Photographic Experts Group.
+It was created in 1992 by (surprise!) the Joint Photographic Experts Group.

-The lossy compression makes it less favourable for images with flat colours and line drawings.
+The lossy compression makes JPEG a less favourable format for images with flat colours and line drawings.
 JPEGs generally have larger file sizes than GIFs.

 Typically, images online are in JPEG format.
 We recommend using them for background images.

-**Best used for**: photographs and images with lots of rich colours and gradients.
+**Best used for**: Photographs and images with lots of rich colours and gradients.

 ## PNG

 There are two types of _portable network graphics_ formats, PNG-8 and PNG-24.
 They both use **lossless** compression.
 The PNG file format was created in 1995 to replace GIFs.

 ### PNG-8
 PNG-8 is short for "8-bit PNG" because the image is 8 bits per pixel.
-Similar to GIFs, PNG-8 images can only store 256 colours and support transparency but it have better support for *alpha* transparency than GIFs.
+Similar to GIFs, PNG-8 images can only store 256 colours and support transparency but they have better support for *alpha* transparency than GIFs.

 ![png-8 vs gif](http://i.stack.imgur.com/B09oZ.png)

-PNGs do not support animation so stick to GIFs for that.
+PNGs **do not** support animation so stick to GIFs for that.

-**Best used for**: Images with simple colours including those that require alpha transparency.
+**Best used for**: Images with simple colours (including those that require alpha transparency).

 ### PNG-24